Posted on: August 7, 2025

 Restaurant Employee Handbook: What Policies are Most Important?

-An employee handbook can go by several names, including an employee, company, or policies and procedures manual.
+An employee handbook can go by several names, including an employee handbook, company handbook, or policies and procedures manual.
 Regardless of the actual title, they all contain relatively similar information regarding restaurant policies and procedures, such as:

 Employee handbooks will also include more serious legal matters, such as: